 The Office for Disability Issues

-Sign up to receive our monthly email newsletter, with news and information from the Minister for Disability Issues, government agencies, and the disability sector.
+Sign up to our monthly newsletter with news from the Minister for Disability Issues, government agencies, and the disability sector.

 The Government is committed to promoting and maintaining the use of New Zealand Sign Language, as one of New Zealand's official languages.
 We support the New Zealand Sign Language Board and the New Zealand Sign Language Fund to promote and maintain use of the language.

 Find and use information and tools for employers that make it easier to employ disabled people, so that you do not miss out on people who can provide a valuable contribution to your organisation.

 Disability Data and Evidence Working Group